samartzidis/BangleApps/apps/weatherClock2/README.md

 A clock which displays the current weather conditions.
 Time, day of week, date, temperature, wind speed, and an icon indicating the weather condition are displayed.

-As of Weather Clock v0.06 the date, day of week, temperature, weather icon and/or wind speed can be hidden in Settings.
+The date, day of week, temperature, weather icon and/or wind speed can be hidden in Settings.
 The icons can be changed to those of the Weather app.

 Standard widgets are displayed.